Hieromon/AutoConnect/mkdocs/apielements.md

 #### <i class="fa fa-caret-right"></i> global

-The global attribute copies input values ​​between elements of the same name on different custom Web pages.<dl class="apidl">
+The global attribute copies input values between elements of the same name on different custom Web pages.<dl class="apidl">
     <dt>**Type**</dt>
     <dd><span class="apidef">bool</span><span class="apidesc">An entered value will be copied to elements of the same name in other AutoConnectAuxes during page transition.<br>However, it will be copied only when the destination element has the true for a global attribute.</span></dd></dl>